 PDT (PhotoDynamic Therapy)

-Photodynamic therapy (PDT) is a powerful skin cancer therapy that combines drugs and light treatment for maximum results.
+PDT is a powerful pre skin cancer (actinic keratosis) treatment to aid in the prevention of skin cancer.
+PDT combines drugs and light treatment for maximum results.
 At Bopp Dermatology & Facial Plastic Surgery in Metairie, Louisiana, the experienced dermatology specialists offer PDT and other treatments you need to put pre-cancers completely in the past.
 Call the office or schedule an appointment online to learn more about PDT treatment options.

 What is PDT?

-PDT is a two-part therapy for pre-cancers (also common as actinic keratosis) that includes both drugs and light therapy.
+PDT is a therapy for actinic keratosis’s (explained above) that includes both drugs and light therapy.
 This type of therapy can be highly effective for precancerous growths.
 Because it’s far less invasive than other options, PDT is often a common treatment.

 How does PDT therapy work?

-In this type of treatment, your Bopp Dermatology & Facial Plastic Surgery doctor applies a cream containing a photosensitizing agent.
+In this type of treatment, Bopp Dermatology & Facial Plastic Surgery team provider will apply a solution containing a photosensitizing agent.

-You’ll typically wait for several hours to allow full drug absorption.
+You’ll typically wait for 1-2 hours to allow for full drug absorption.
+The length of time depends on your specific situation and area treated.
 Then, your doctor directs a specific type of light on the treatment area.
 You’ll wear protective goggles throughout the treatment.

 You may experience some mild stinging as the light triggers drug reaction, but this should cease shortly after treatment.